BennyThink/onekey-compile-ffmpeg/README.md

 cd onekey-compile-ffmpeg
 sudo ./onekey-ffmpeg.sh
 ```
 and....go get some coffee.
+It's gonna take some time depending on your machine.

 ## Binaries ##
 The binaries will be saved on `~/bin`.`~/bin` is included in the standard Ubuntu `$PATH` by default.
 I'm just too lazy to customized `configure`.
-By the way, you could even copy these binaries from `~/bin` to `/usr/bin`.
+By the way, you could even copy these binaries from `~/bin` to `/usr/bin`(or some other `$PATH`, not recommended though.

 ## Be aware ##
 Hey dude!
 I'm **NOT** specialized at writting SHELL scripts, so you know...